-There, came the triad in E flat minor.
-The Lord of the Flame.
-They concentrated, tuned, their thoughts against the dissonance.
+There, came the triad in E-flat minor.
+They concentrated, tuned, turned their thoughts against the dissonance.
+There ...
 Jon rolled over and pushed the silk from his white shoulders and stretched.
 Through the blue pillars, the evening sky was yellow.
 Music, very light and fast, was coming from below the balcony.
-A voice sounded beside him: 'Your Majesty, Your Majesty!
+Suddenly a voice sounded beside him: "Your Majesty, your Majesty!
 You shouldn't be resting now.
 They're waiting for you downstairs.
-Tltltrlte will be furious if you're late.'
-'What do I care,' Jon responded.
-'Where's my robe?'
+Tltltrlte will be furious if you're late."
+"What do I care?"
+Jon responded.
+"Where's my robe?"
 The serving maid hastened away and returned with a sheer, shimmering robe, netted through with threads of royal black.
 The drape covered Jon's shoulders, draped across his breasts, and fell to his thighs.
-'My mirror,' said Jon.
+"My mirror," said Jon.

 The serving maid brought the mirror and Jon looked.
-Long sloped eyes sat wide spaced in the ivory face over high cheekbones.
-Full breasts pushed tautly beneath the translucent material, and the slender waist spread to sensual, generous hips.
+Long, slightly oriental eyes sat wide-spaced in the ivory face over high cheekbones.
+Full breasts pushed tautly beneath the transluscent material, and the slender waist spread to sensual, generous hips.
 Jon almost whistled at his reflection.
-The maid slipped on the tiny clear plastic slippers over his feet, and Jon rose and walked towards the stairs.
+The maid slipped clear plastic slippers on his feet, and Jon rose and walked toward the stairs.
 In the lobby, the throng hissed appreciatively as he descended.
-On one column hung a bird-cage in which a three-headed cockatoo was singing to beat the band.
-Which was difficult to do: the band was fourteen copper headed drums.
+On one column hung a bird cage in which a three-headed cockatoo was singing to beat the band.
+Which was difficult to do, because the band was composed of fourteen copper-headed drums.
 (Fourteen was the royal number.)
 Across the lobby wind instruments wailed, and Jon paused on the stairs.
-'Don't worry,' the maid said, 'I'm right behind you.'
-Jon felt the terror rise.
-Hey, he called out mentally, is that you, Petra?
+"Don't worry," the maid said, "I'm right behind you."
+127 CAPTIVES OF THE FLAME Jon felt the terror rise.
+Hey, he called out mentally, is that you, Petra?"
 Like I said, right behind you.